python/cpython/Doc/tutorial/inputoutput.rst

    10 100 1000

-(Note that in the first example, one space between each column was added by the way :keyword:`print` works: it always adds spaces between its arguments.)
+(Note that in the first example, one space between each column was added by the way :func:`print` works: it always adds spaces between its arguments.)

 This example demonstrates the :meth:`rjust` method of string objects, which right-justifies a string in a field of a given width by padding it with spaces